intrestin/IntrestInCode/README.md

 Installation instructions are [here](http://github.com/diaspora/diaspora/wiki/Installing-and-Running-Diaspora).

-Thanks for helping battle test Diaspora.
+Thanks for helping battle test IntrestIn*.
 Please report any bugs you see at [GitHub Issues](https://github.com/diaspora/diaspora/issues).

 ## Contributing to Diaspora